ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 def plan_mission(launch_utc: datetime) -> None: ...
 ```

-There's also the question whether distinguishing aware and naïve is enough,
+There’s also the question whether distinguishing aware and naïve is enough,
-since within the "aware" category there are actually several different kinds of datetimes.
+since within the "aware" category there are actually several different kinds
-The behavior of UTC, fixed offset, or IANA timezone datetimes is very different
+of datetimes.
+While compatible,
+the semantics of UTC/offset and IANA timezones are notably different when
-when it comes to ambiguity, for example.
+it comes to ambiguity, for example.

 #### What's being done about it?